gear-foundation/vara-wiki/docs/bridge/architecture.md

 - **Bridging Built-in Actor**: A new Built-in Actor serving as the entry point for the generic bridging protocol.
 It takes messages from any actor on the Vara Network and forwards them to the Bridging pallet.

-- **Bridging Pallet**: Accepts messages from the Bridge Built-in Actor and stores them in specialized data (a binary Merkle trie).
+- **Bridging Pallet**: Accepts messages from the Bridge Built-in Actor and stores them in specialized data structure (a binary Merkle trie).

 - **Ethereum-Event-Client**: A program on Vara that can verify whether a specific event was included in a particular block.
 It consults the `checkpoint-light-client` to confirm the validity of that block.